Architecture

 1. Load and Pre-process — SkillLoader parses the skill's SKILL.md frontmatter, discovers files recursively, classifies file types, and extracts referenced file hints.
 ContentExtractor safely unpacks any embedded archives (ZIP, TAR) with layered protections against zip bombs, path traversal, and symlink attacks.

-2. Phase 1: Deterministic Analyzers — All non-LLM analyzers run: static (YAML + YARA + Python checks), bytecode, pipeline, behavioral (if enabled), VirusTotal, AI Defense, and trigger.
+2. Phase 1: Deterministic and External Analyzers — Static (YAML + YARA + Python checks), bytecode, and pipeline run by default.
+Optional behavioral, OSV.dev, VirusTotal, AI Defense, and trigger analyzers add dataflow, dependency, reputation, and cloud signals.
 The scanner collects validated binary files and unreferenced scripts for later enrichment.

 4. Post-Processing — Policy enforcement: suppress VT-validated binary findings, enforce disabled rules, apply severity overrides, compute analyzability scores, normalize/deduplicate findings, annotate co-occurrence metadata, and attach the policy fingerprint.

 5. Cleanup — Temporary extraction directories are removed.
-A ScanResult is built with findings, timing, analyzer names, analyzability score, and scan metadata.
+A ScanResult is built with findings, timing, analyzer names, analyzability score, scan metadata, and aggregate LLM token usage when providers report it.

 6. Reporting — The ScanResult is passed to the chosen reporter (summary, JSON, Markdown, table, SARIF, or HTML).